albinlewis/angularProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Backend

+### Run Backend Production Server

+Run `npm run backend` to start the production server.

+### Run Backend Development Server

+Run `npm run backend_dev` for a dev server.
+Use the api on `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.

+### Run Backend Mocha Tests

+Run `npm run backend_test` to the mocha tests for the backend.